bjlkeng/bjlkeng.github.io/source/posts/iterative-summarization-using-llms.rst

 Blog Data
 ---------

-First up is the summary of the blog post experiments shown in Figure 1 (nevermind the 42 in the label, that's just the random seed) where the X-axis is the iteration number and the Y-axis is the length of the response.
+First up is the summary of the blog post experiments shown in Figure 1 (never mind the 42 in the label, that's just the random seed) where the X-axis is the iteration number and the Y-axis is the length of the response.
 For these experiments, I only ran the "Summarize" prompt.
 The input data to this is